kozabrada123/vtriga-pico/README.md

 ### Simulation

-The simulation is based off a [paper from the Jožef Stefan Institude in Ljubljana](https://www.sciencedirect.com/science/article/pii/S0306454920303285#t0005) about a PC simulator.
+The simulation is based off a [paper from the Jožef Stefan Institude in Ljubljana (the same amazing people who created the competition)](https://www.sciencedirect.com/science/article/pii/S0306454920303285#t0005) about a PC simulator.

 This pico based model uses their math and very small part of [their code](https://github.com/ijs-f8/Research-Reactor-Simulator), which was optimized to run in real time.

+It evaluates the differential equations using a forward euler method, with a timestep of 0.1 ms.

 It is not created to model Xenon poisoning or pulse operations of the reactor.